 Flower arranging is one of the classical arts in Japan, and you will often see bunches, but a single bloom is certainly not atypical, and it is very representative of wabi sabi, or “rustic weatheredness.”

-The natural beauty of the flower — the wabi (rustic simplicity) — is the focus, not to be overtaken by the vase, which is itself earth-toned and “pleasingly imperfect” as if from age (sabi).
+The simple, rustic beauty of the flower — the wabi — is the focus, not to be overtaken by the vase, which is itself earth-toned and “pleasingly imperfect” (sabi), as if from age.

-The tea ceremony, probably the most purely Japanese ritual ever invented, features a simple sweet, usually in the shape of a flower, served individually before (and as a complement to) the bitter tea.
-Both are consumed separately.
+The tea ceremony, probably the most purely Japanese ritual ever invented, features a simple sweet, usually in the shape of a flower, served individually before and as a complement to the bitter tea.
+Both are consumed wholly and separately.